 How No-Nonsense Nurturers Leverage Breakout Rooms for Scholar Learning

-As No-Nonsense Nurturing teachers, we know the power of scholar discussion and discourse.
+As No-Nonsense Nurturers, we know the power of scholar discussion and discourse.
 In the current virtual world, we also understand that many of the platforms we are using offer an opportunity to provide space for structured scholars conversation.
 In many respects, the way a No-Nonsense Nurturer uses the Think Pair Share strategy can be adapted in the virtual setting for the same powerful impact.

 In this blog, we’ll outline the best practices and some video examples for maximizing Zoom breakout rooms to set purpose and direction for a key question, plan for meaningful scholar groups, monitor and support groups in action, and then facilitate a full group share.
 Thank you to Ms. Newton, an 8th grade Math teacher at Ashley Park PreK-8 School in Charlotte, NC for providing two examples in providing directions and facilitating the share from her own virtual classroom this month!

 Breakout Room Planning

 - Plan for a question or task that allows scholars to engage with one another meaningfully and build a strong answer.